Using Page Layouts

 If you look at these processes, most of them are dependent on the layout.
 Let us see how to create workflow rules in each of these cases.

-Whenever the stage of a potential in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.
+Whenever the stage of a deal in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.

-Create a new workflow rule for the Potentials module.
+Create a new workflow rule for the Deals module.

 Choose to execute on a record action.
 Select the Rule Trigger as Edit.